osolmaz/claude-code-sandbox/docs/2025-05-25-first-design.md

   - Git configuration

 #### 4. **Git Workflow**
-- **IMPORTANT**: Branch switching happens INSIDE the container, not on the host
+- **CRITICAL**: NO branch switching happens on the host machine - EVER
-- Host repository remains on its current branch
+- Host repository stays on whatever branch the user is currently on
+- **CRITICAL**: Files must be COPIED into the container, NOT mounted
+  - This ensures git operations in the container don't affect the host
+  - Container gets a snapshot of the current working directory
+  - Changes made in container don't affect host until explicitly exported
+- Inside the container:
+  - A new branch `claude/[timestamp]` is created from the current state
-- Container automatically creates and switches to a new branch internally
+  - All work happens on this new branch
-- Branch naming: `claude/[timestamp]`
-- Claude can make commits but cannot switch branches after initial creation
+  - Claude can make commits but cannot switch to other branches
 - Git wrapper prevents branch switching operations within container

 #### 5. **Change Detection & Review**